Podenco Canario

 Unique facts and fascinating details

-- Their ears are so sensitive they can detect the movement of small game from a significant distance.
+- The breed's ears are so sensitive that they can detect the movement of a rabbit from a significant distance.

 Frequently Asked Questions